History of the Lucas County Board of Developmental Disabilities

 Two directives from Medicaid initiated a major reorganization of how services to people with developmental disabilities are provided.
-The Board can no longer be the entity that administers Waiver dollars and also accept those dollars to provide services.
-Medicaid also wants services provided in non-segregated environments.
+The Board could no longer be the entity that administers Waiver dollars and also accept those dollars to provide services.
+Medicaid also stressed that services be delivered in non-segregated environments.

 In compliance with those directives, the Board ended its transportation services in 2016 and launched a series of steps that would separate Lott Industries from Board administration.
 Day habilitation services provided by the Board ended in 2018.
 Today, transportation, day services, community employment, and senior programs are provided by the private sector.

 The Board maintains its role as Medicaid Administrator and the source of Service and Support Administration.